Amateur Radio

 I became interested in Amateur Radio during the summer of 1952.

-On Saturday mornings we would get together before kids' radio shows began and communicate with anyone who was willing to talk to us via amateur radio using morse code.
+On Saturday mornings we would get together before childrens' radio shows began and communicate with anyone who was willing to talk to us via amateur radio using morse code.

 (fwiw) Television signals did not reach this area, at that time, and the only form of corporate media was AM radio, 78 RPM records, 45 RPM records, and movies.